 John Campbell has served for the past 12 years as the Chief Information Officer for the Spaulding Rehabilitation Network, a network of post-acute hospitals and ambulatory centers within the Partners Healthcare System and now serves as CIO for Partners Continuing Care, which includes the Spaulding Rehabilitation Network and Partners Healthcare at Home.
 At Spaulding, John has led the implementation of numerous clinical and administrative technology initiatives to improve quality and reduce costs; and currently leads Spaulding’s Epic implementation and telemedicine program.

-Jason C. Goldwater is currently a Senior Director at the National Quality Forum, where he oversees activities related to the evaluation of electronic clinical quality measures (eCQMs) as well as projects focused on the use of electronic health to improve the quality, safety and efficiency of health care.
-Jason has been in the field of health information technology for 16 years and has led a number of projects on the utilization of health IT for improved health care delivery.
+Jason C. Goldwater is currently Senior Director at The CedarBridge Group, LLC.
+Prior to that role, he served as Senior Director at the National Quality Forum, where he oversees activities related to the evaluation of electronic clinical quality measures (eCQMs) as well as projects focused on the use of electronic health to improve the quality, safety, and efficiency of healthcare.
+Jason has been in the field of health information technology for 16 years and has led a number of projects on the utilization of health IT for improved healthcare delivery.
 He has also served as a Health IT Project Manager for NORC at the University of Chicago, where he served as the Principal Investigator for a number of projects, including an evaluation of the Strategic Health Advanced Research Projects (SHARP) program and a Study and Report on the Use of Open-Source Health information Technologies for Safety-Net Populations.

 Nikhyl Jhangiani MBA, MPH